amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > Given that I am not registered
 >
-> And I try to sign in
+> And I try to Sign in
 >
 > Then I should see a notification saying "User not registered.
 Create a new account?"